Thompson Speedway Motorsports Park: Atlantic Championship Series

+Race lap records

+As of May 2015, the fastest official race lap records at Thompson Speedway Motorsports Park are listed as:

 Deaths

 Thompson Speedway Motorsports Park has also endured some tragic moments which have claimed the lives of the following competitors: David Peterson (1977), Tony Willman, Fred DeSarro, Harry Kourafus Jr., Dick Dixon, Corky Cookman, Tom Baldwin, Sr., John Blewett III, and most recently Shane Hammond (April 6, 2008).
-DeSarro's death prompted a memorial fundraiser which drew the largest crowd to date and the Northeast's best drivers in an open competition Modified race with no purse.
+DeSarro's death prompted a memorial fund-raiser which drew the largest crowd to date and the Northeast's best drivers in an open competition Modified race with no purse.
 Both Evans and Bodine mounted their cars with wings.
 Baldwin and Blewett died while competing in the same race on the tour, three years apart.